scuzzydude/asimov/asimov.md

 ### Scoot of Special Purpose Entities

 In Houston, when you blow one, if you're a real Texan by birth or by choice, you own it and take your medicine.
-Then, you do your best to you know make it history.
+Then, you do your best to make it history.
 Even better, turn it into mythology, a morality tale for a new millennium.

 In 2001, Houston company Enron was exposed for using Special Purpose Entities, a type of legal entity, to keep losses off their books.
 The stock crashed, the company went bankrupt, taking their accounting firm down with them, and left thousands of employees without jobs or retirement funds.